hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 * oh, so it's error about wrong evaluation of `none` to `1`.
 Understand

 [22:55:20](#u_mO2eHdJZk-7RieVZOYxP_0NHObkBaW259uQEvcMHg) <gurzgri>:
-@GiuseppeChillemi I have a Ì†ºÌæÅ for you:
+@GiuseppeChillemi I have a üéÅ for you:

 * commit dada87f: "FEAT: Deferred fetching of TEXT/BLOB columns (longvarchar/longvarbinary)"
 * commit 33adbcb: "DOCS: documentation for PICK on TEXT/BLOB columns"